soligen2010/RC_RX_CABELL_V3_FHSS/README.md

 The protocol also assigns each model a different number so one set of model setting does not control the wrong model.
 The protocol can distinguish up to 255 different models, but be aware that the multiprotocol transmitter software only does 16.

 ## Hardware
 An Arduino Pro Mini and an NRF24L01+ module are needed for this receiver.
-Be sure to get the version of a Pro Mini that has pins A4 and A5 broken out.
+Be sure to get the version of a Pro Mini that has pins A4 and A5 broken out (and A6, A7 too for future use as analog imputs for telemetry).
 The hardware folder contains a schematic and a PCB layout; however this version of the PCB has not been tested.
 I am still using the previous version of the PCB and modifying it to implement the changes included in the new version.
 If anyone tries this PCB version, please open an issue let me know how it works.

-The PA+LNA versions of the NRF24L01+ module provide more receiver range and reliability than the non PA+LNA versions, However the less expensive modules also work well if the on-board antenna is replaced with a better antenna.
+The PA+LNA versions of the NRF24L01+ module provide more receiver range and reliability than the non PA+LNA versions, However the less expensive modules also work OK if the on-board antenna is replaced with a better antenna, although randomly some units see to work well and others not so well.
+I recomend range testing each module.
 These modules are also typically unshielded, but work better when shielded.
 Here is an outline of the modifications (TODO: add pictures)

 #### Antenna
 * For the PA_LNA module that has an SMA Connector, remove the connector.
 A small butane torch to heat the connector work well.
 When the solder melts, it pulls right off